operatorequals/gitsign-action/README.md

 In this Github Action, if the expected ConnectorID is not Google (e.g the organization's flow strictly requires Github SSO for commit signing), setting `connector-ids: "https://accounts.google.com"` will fail to verify any signature that does not have `https://accounts.google.com` in the PKCS#7 field `1.3.6.1.4.1.57264.1.1` (https://github.com/sigstore/gitsign#inspecting-the-git-commit-signature).

+### Fully compromises the identity of `jdoe@example.com` and pushes an amended commit

+With full access to `jdoe@example.com` identity (through the trusted IdP), the adversary can create perfectly signed commits (that rightfully pass `gitsign verify`).

+Given that adding NEW commits to the deployable code (pushing/merging to deployable branches) would require peer-review, amending a deployable branch would be a plausible way to inject code.

+If this Github Action is used, setting `check-signing-date: true` will additionally try to verify that all commits are signed in their
+`SigningCertificate` Validity date window, thous failing to verify the amended commits, as they are signed with a Certificate issued after the original commits were made (created by the adversary's through `jdoe@example.com` stolen identity).

+Re-dating commits and resigning to bypass this check is also plausible (e.g `git commit -S --amend --date="..."`), and cannot be thoroughly prevented without verifying commits in a non-atomic way (verification requires information from previous commits).

+Yet, apart from amending history to deployable branches being a highly destructive action (diverging commit histories of cloned repositories - disrupting `git pull`), it also creates a visual clue in Github and Gitlab UI (e.g annotations like `X days/months/years ago` next to changed files), making the action very detectable.